Kennecott Garfield Smelter Stack: Design and construction

 The top can be accessed by a Swedish-built elevator that crawls up a gear track on the inside surface.
 It takes 20 minutes to ascend the stack, although workers only need to travel up to the 300-foot level each day, to service the air-sampling station.

-The Garfield Smelter Stack is the tallest free-standing structure west of the Mississippi River, the fourth tallest smokestack in the world and the fifty-ninth tallest free-standing structure on earth.
+The Garfield Smelter Stack is the tallest free-standing structure west of the Mississippi River, the fourth tallest smokestack in the world and the sixty-first tallest free-standing structure on earth.
+It is approximately as tall as the Berlin TV Tower, the Bank of China Tower in Hong Kong, or the Bank of America Tower in New York City.
 It is the only operating smelter chimney left in Utah.